Updated July 8, 2021

-We’re working with tech leaders to test Ragazzi Virtual Studio, an experimental remote rehearsal technology that improves audio quality and reduces latency.
+We’ve been working with tech leaders to test and improve Ragazzi Virtual Studio, a remote rehearsal technology that improves audio quality and reduces latency.

 We will notify you when your boy’s group becomes eligible for the Ragazzi Virtual Studio device.
 At that point, a rental fee of $75 will be due.
 Families who qualify for financial assistance will receive a discount.

 When your boy begins to use the Virtual Studio device, we will recommend the following:

 Wired internet connection: The console does not have WiFi, and you will need to connect it directly to your modem with an ethernet cable (which we will provide).